SherinPerera02/Netflix-Analysis-Dashboard-Project/README.md

 This project involves creating a Power BI dashboard to analyze and visualize data from a Netflix dataset.
 The dashboard provides insights into Netflix's content library, including trends in show additions, ratings, genres, and more.

 # Dataset
-The dataset is sourced from a CSV file containing the following columns:
+**The dataset is sourced from a CSV file containing the following columns**

 show_id: Unique identifier for each show.